 Applied Data Science with Venture Applications: Data-X

 Today, the world is literally reinventing itself with Data and AI.
-However, learning a set of ‘related theories’ and being able to ‘make it work’ are not the same.
-And, in areas as important as Artificial Intelligence, Data Science, and Machine Learning, if we collectively cannot actually implement and create, then we'll reduce our competitive advantage, economic strength, and even national/global security.
+However, learning a set of ‘related theories’ vs. ‘making it work’ is not the same, especially for innovating competitive advantage, economic strength or social good, and even national/global security.

 Ikhlaq Sidhu, Chief Scientist, and Faculty Director of UC Berkeley’s Sutardja Center for Entrepreneurship & Technology.
 He is the author of the book "Innovation Engineering" and he holds 75 patents in internet communication technologies.
 Dr. Sidhu developed the Entrepreneurship & Technology area at the #1 public university in the world, the Berkeley Method of Entrepreneurship (for new ventures), and the Berkeley Method of Innovation Leadership (for technical leaders).
 In 2018, Sidhu received the IEEE Major Education Innovation Award.
 He received Berkeley IEOR Emerging Area Professor Award in 2009 at UC Berkeley.
 In 1999, he received 3Com Corporation’s Inventor of the Year Award.
 He serves on many advisory boards.
 He received his bachelor’s degree in Electrical and Computer Engineering from the University of Illinois at Urbana-Champaign, and his masters’ degree and doctorate in Electrical Engineering from Northwestern University.